 What Is Cybersecurity Insurance?

 Often referred to as cyber liability or data breach liability insurance, cybersecurity insurance is a type of stand-alone coverage.
-It’s designed to help businesses cover the recovery costs associated with any kind of cybersecurity incident including:
+It’s designed to help businesses cover the recovery costs associated with any cybersecurity incident, including:

 Breach And Event Response Coverage: